CodeupClassroom/git-intro/git-intro.md

 Key Vocabulary Terms
-- repository
+- repository: a regular ol' directory where you've done "git init" or "git clone"
-- local
+- local repo: the repo on your computer
-- remote
+- remote: a copy of the repo somewhere on the internet (github)
-- adding
+- adding: specifying which files will be going to the next commit
-- commiting
+- commiting: creating a snapshot in time of changes to lines on files
-- pushing
+- pushing: upload a new commits to your remote repository
-- connect a remote
+- connect a remote: telling a local repo where code should go when you push